cosmosignosis/movioto/content/posts/celebrity-movies.md

 +++
-title = "Your favourite celebrities' favourite sci fi films" description = 'Everyone loves a good sci-fi film even the celebrities and they are pretty vocal about their favorites.'
+title = "Your Favourite Celebrities' Favourite Sci-Fi Films" description = 'Everyone loves a good sci-fi film even the celebrities and they are pretty vocal about their favorites.'
 # Some of the most beloved celebrities from all over the world have weighed in on their favourite movies over the years choosing from a range of sci fi films.'
 author = "By Nishant Surya"